harryho/docker-kits/README.md

 ## How to use

-* Sample: use ansible kit
+* Sample 1: use ansible kit

 ```